My North Korea Travel Experience: 4 Days in Secretive DPRK

 My personal favourite was the violinist, I was drawn to her.
 She was a phenomenal talent and again I consciously caught myself thinking as I did back in the metro station the day before – does she want to be there?
 Does she even have an ounce of a choice?
 Should we be enjoying any part of this?

-I’m not sure if it was because I caught her during a particularly sombre instrumental solo at the end, but I felt myself become a strong melancholic feeling.
+I’m not sure if it was because I caught her during a particularly sombre instrumental solo while on a hangover from the night before, but I certainly felt strongly melancholic.

 Maybe I was overthinking, she could just be doing something that she loves and I’m ruminating over nothing (it wouldn’t be the first time), but it would be foolish to downplay the severity of the situation over there.